-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recommendation 2.3 A listed entity should disclose: (a) the names of the Directors considered by the Board to be independent Directors; (b) if a Director has an interest, position or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4th Edition), but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position or relationship in question and an explanation of why the Board is of that opinion; and (c) the length of service of each Director YES (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
-The Board considers the following Directors are independent: Paul Roberts and Finbarr Murphy. (b) The Company will disclose in its Annual Report and the Company's website any instances where this applies and an explanation of the Board's opinion why the relevant Director is still considered to be independent. (c) The Company's Annual Report will disclose the length of service of each Director, as at the end of each financial year.
+RECOMMENDATI RECOMMENDATIONS (4 TH EDITION) EXPLANATION (b) if a Dire of the Corpord Recommendate optimized interest, expland mould disclose: mes of the Directors considered by the obe independent Directors; ctor has an interest, position or relationship type described in Box 2.3 of the ASX (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
+The Board considers the following Directors are independent Paul Roberts and Finbarr Murphy. (b) The Company will disclose in its Annual Report and the Company's website any instances where this applies and an explanation of the Board's opinion why the relevant Director is still considered to be independent. (c) The Company's Annual Report will disclose the length of service of each Director, as at the end of each financial year.
 Recommendation 2.4 A majority of the Board of a listed entity should be independent Directors.
 YES The Company's Board Charter requires that, where practical, the majority of the Board should be independent.
 The Board currently comprises a total of three directors, of whom Paul Roberts and Finbarr Murphy are considered to be independent.
-As such, independent directors currently do comprise the majority of the Board.
+As such, independent directors currently decomprise the majority of the Board.
 Recommendation 2.5 The Chair of the Board of a listed entity should be an independent Director and, in particular, should not be the same person as the CEO of the entity.
 YES The Board Charter provides that, where practical, the Chair of the Board should be an independent Director and should not be the CEO/Managing Director.
 The Chair of the Company is an independent Director and is not the CEO/Managing Director.